-The project will include a set of three Cadence assignments: single-stage amplifier simulation and design; two-stage operational amplifier simulation; the final part of the project is the design of a high-gain amplifier based on defined set of performance parameters.
+The project will include a set of three Cadence assignments: single-stage amplifier analysis and simulation; two-stage operational amplifier analysis and simulation; the final part of the project is to design and verify performance of a high-gain amplifier based on defined set of performance parameters.

-Students can do project by themselves or they can form a group comprising 2 members (single project report required in the case of a 2 member group).
+Students can do project by themselves, or they can form a group comprising 2 members (single project report required in the case of a 2 member group).